authgear/authgear-server/docs/specs/app2app.md

 - `app2appOptions: App2AppOptions?`
   - app2app options.
 If `null`, this app cannot authenticate other apps through app2app.
   - `App2AppOptions` contains the following fields:
-    - `userAuthenticationFlags: SecAccessControlCreateFlags?`: The authentication the user must perform on authenticating another app through app2app flow.
-Read [this doc](https://developer.apple.com/documentation/security/secaccesscontrolcreateflags) for possible values.
-Internally, it was used to set the [access control flags](https://developer.apple.com/documentation/security/1394452-secaccesscontrolcreatewithflags) of the device key.
+    - `accessContraints: BiometricAccessConstraint?`: The authentication the user must perform on authenticating another app through app2app flow.
+    - `authenticatePolicy: BiometricLAPolicy?`: The authentication policy used for app2app flow.

 The following methods will be added in android sdk to support the app2app flow:

-- `startApp2AppAuthentication(authorizeUri: String, redirectUri: String)`
+- `startApp2AppAuthentication(authorizationEndpoint: String, clientID: string, redirectURI: string)`
-  - This method should be called to trigger a new app2app authentication through another client through `authorizeUri`, and receive the result through `redirectUri`.
+  - This method should be called to trigger a new app2app authorization through another client through `authorizationEndpoint`, and receive the result through `redirectURI`.
-- `handleApp2AppAuthenticationRequest(uri: URL, )`
+- `handleApp2AppAuthenticationRequest(uri: URL)`
   - This method should be called by the app which receive and handles the app2app authentication universal link. `uri` should be the URL of the universal link received.
+  - This method must be called when then sdk session state is `AUTHENTICATED`, and the current session supported app2app authentication by providing a `device_key`, else an error will be thrown.
 - `handleApp2AppAuthenticationResult(uri: URL)`
   - This method should be called by the app which triggers the app2app authentication flow, and received the result through the redirect uri as an intent. `uri` should be the URL of the universal link received.